MaetrixTraey/code-unza25-csc4792-project_team_6-repository-for-Project-Team-6/README.md

 ## 3.1 Data Loading
 Phase where we loaded the data collected in the previous stage
 ## 3.2  Filtering Non-Informative Headers
+## 3.4 Creating the Master Vocabulary
+## 3.5 Vectorizing Articles
+phase where each article was converted to a binary vector representation
+## 3.6 Complete Data Preparation Pipeline
+Here we Put together an executable pipeline
 Not all section headers are meaningful for our analysis.
 We filter out administrative and navigation sections
-## 3.6 Complete Data Preparation Pipeline
-Here we Put together an executable pipeline